Puru-Singh/Embedded-ML-Assignment/README.md

 - Ensure to use a complete CPU to maximize performance and avoid running any compute-intensive workload while measuring performance.
 - For all resize operations, the new height is `original_height / 2` and the new width is `original_width / 2`.

-## Submission Instructions

-- Provide a clear README.md explaining how to build and run the application locally.
-- Include any necessary dependencies and installation instructions.
-- Include comments where necessary.
-- Submit the assignment via a Git repository or a compressed file.